1740-1791. His family was long-established in the parish of Grittleton, Wiltshire.

 He returned to the colours by joining the newly commissioned Montagu 74 in August 1779, and he commanded her at the Moonlight Battle of 16 January 1780, forcing the surrender of the Diligente 70 and managing to tow her into Gibraltar despite atrocious weather.
 The Montagu then proceeded to the West Indies with Admiral Sir George Rodney, and at the Battle of Martinique on 17 April 1780 suffered casualties of nine men killed and twenty-eight wounded, the latter figure including Houlton himself.
 He was somewhat compensated by being one of a handful of captains publicly praised by Admiral Rodney, although his first lieutenant was accused by the commander-in-chief of withdrawing the ship from the action once Houlton had been injured.
 This officer was later acquitted on the simple basis that the Montagu had been disabled.
 Houlton commanded the same ship in the remainder of the Leeward Islands campaign from May-July, including the fleet skirmishes in the former month.

 Remaining in the Leeward Islands after the bulk of the fleet had sailed for New York, the Montagu was driven out to sea from her anchorage at St. Lucia during the Great Hurricanes of October 1780 and totally dismasted, having eight feet of water in the hold and losing six men.
-Houlton later served at the reduction of St. Eustatius on 3 February 1781, but left the Montagu shortly afterwards to return home because of his wounds and poor health.
+Houlton later served at the reduction of St. Eustatius on 3 February 1781, and fought at the Battle of Fort Royal on 29 April, but left the Montagu shortly afterwards to return home because of his wounds and poor health.

 In 1785 he succeeded his brother in the ownership of Grittleton, Wiltshire, whereupon he sold his estate at Seagry.
 During August 1790 he was appointed to the Royal Sovereign 100 when the fleet recomissioned on account of the Nookta Sound dispute, but he left her after being promoted rear-admiral on 21 September.

 Admiral Houlton died unmarried on 26 January 1791 at Grittleton, leaving his estate to his great-nephew.